 Last is the “place bets”.
 This is where player chooses a number, and if that number is rolled out before a 7, then that’s a win.

 These are just a few of the many bets available for this game based on the rules of craps.

 If you have never played before, it is recommended that you stick with the “pass line bet” and “come bet” which are also the best with lower house edge (long with the don’t pass line and don’t come bets).

 So That’s it!
 That’s how you play craps.
 There are a lot of online casinos where can play for free and practice the craps rules.
 There are even Ipad apps available for this game now.
+You can also find free craps game on our website.
 Remember, practice makes perfect.
 And let me tell, once you start playing, you will be hooked!